exoscale/lingo/README.md

 * `:conform` defaults to `(memoize s/conform)` the function used to destructure predicate forms
 * `:highlight?` defaults to true, whether we should try to provide an highlight of the error value
 * `:highlight-inline-message?` defaults to false, whether we should show the explain message inline with the error marker in the highlight
-* `:highlight-colors?` defaults to false, whether to use terminal colors with the highlight
+* `:colors?` defaults to false, whether to use terminal colors for the highlight
+* `:path?` defaults to true, whether to include a prettified path (js like path vs get-in/associative path)
+* `:message?` defaults to tru, whether to include string messages derived from the pred/spec data extracted
+* `:header?` defaults to true, whether to show a header with problems count in `explain` message
+* `:focus?` defaults to true, whether to blank out the values that are not relevant in the error payload

 ### replacing clojure spec printer